-- Cat bite abscesses cause a range of symptoms and are typically found on the top of the head, tail, legs, face and neck.
+- Cat bite abscesses are most common on the tail, top of the head, legs, face and neck.

-- Book an appointment with your vet if you think your cat has an abscess.
+- Contact your vet for advice if you think your cat has an abscess.

-It often takes two to four days for an abscess to develop, so before you see a swelling, you may notice other symptoms such as:
+If often takes two - four days for an abscess to develop, so before you see a swelling, you may notice other symptoms such as:

 - Low energy (lethargy)

 - Fever - they may feel hot to touch (especially their ears and paws)

 Symptoms of an abscess include: